 Natural Science Research Laboratory

-IMPORTANT NOTICE - Due to the current and evolving situation with COVID-19, the NSRL is not open to visiting researchers or volunteers, and the public component of the Museum is closed.
+IMPORTANT NOTICE - Due to the current and evolving situation with COVID-19, the NSRL is closed.
 See link below for more information.

 The Natural Science Research Laboratory (NSRL) is a division of the Museum of Texas Tech University committed to the mission of building and preserving a library of our planet's natural heritage for education and research purposes.
 The NSRL has been recognized as a leader in the development and use of innovative methodologies for biological collections care and data management.

 March 2020 The TTU Department of Arts and Sciences is currently featuring an article about Dr. Robert Bradley's former students who now work for the CDC, and the value of their training and experiences at the NSRL in preparing them for their careers.
 Within that article are links to additional stories on the Marburg virus, rabies, and the value of research abroad.

 February 2020 Newsletter Vol. 9, Fall 2019 - Spring 2020, is now available.